-This reciprocal power relation means that the transducer power gains are equal in the two configurations.
-It was stated and proven in [3], using power waves.
-A less general version had been established 35 years earlier, using the impedance matrix of the 2-port [4].
+This reciprocal relation means that the transducer power gains are equal in the two configurations.
+It was stated and proven in [5], using power waves.
+A less general version had been established 35 years earlier, using the entries of the impedance matrix of the DUS [6].

-This paper is about power reciprocity in passive LTI multiports.
-Our proofs are based on Section II, which introduces broadened definitions of parallel-augmented multiports and series-augmented multiports, and provides new results concerning them.
-In Section III, these new results are compared to known properties of augmented networks [5]-[8].
+This paper is about power in passive LTI multiports.
+Our proofs are based on Section II, which introduces broadened definitions of parallel-augmented multiports and seriesaugmented multiports, and provides new results concerning them.
+In Section III, these new results are compared to known properties of augmented networks [7]-[10].

-In Section IV, a new theoretical development extends (1) to an LTI multiport having one or more input ports and one or more output ports.
-The main result of Section IV is a reciprocal power theorem on the transducer power gain (Theorem 4).
-Section V presents a new theoretical development which, in the case where an insertion power gain may be defined, leads to a reciprocal power theorem on the insertion power gain (Theorem 6).

-The reciprocal power theorems are applicable to passive and reciprocal LTI multiports in which bidirectional signaling or power transfer takes place, such as the one presented in Section VI.
+Sections IV to VI present new theoretical developments on power ratios relating to any DUS which is an LTI and passive multiport having one or more input ports and one or more output ports.
+The main result of Section IV is a reciprocal theorem on the transducer power gain (Theorem 4), which extends (1) to such a DUS.
+Section V presents a new theoretical development which, in the case where an insertion power gain may be defined, leads to a reciprocal theorem on the insertion power gain (Theorem 6).
+The reciprocal theorems are partially applicable to any LTI DUS, and fully applicable to a reciprocal DUS in which bidirectional signaling or power transfer takes place, such as the one presented in Section VII.